Deep Learning Anti-Aliasing: Differences between DLSS and DLAA

 While DLSS handles upscaling with a focus on performance, DLAA handles anti-aliasing with a focus on visual quality.
 DLAA runs at the given screen resolution with no upscaling or downscaling functionality provided by DLAA.

 DLSS and DLAA share the same AI-driven anti-aliasing method.
 As such, DLAA functions like DLSS without the upscaling part.
 Both are made by Nvidia and require Tensor Cores.
 However, DLSS and DLAA cannot be enabled at the same time, only one can be selected depending on whether performance or image quality is prioritized.

 Reception

 TechPowerUp found that "[c]ompared to TAA and DLSS, DLAA is clearly producing the best image quality, especially at lower resolutions", arguing that, while "DLSS was already doing a better job than TAA at reconstructing small objects", "DLAA does an even better job".

 In a Cyberpunk 2077 performance test, IGN stated that "DLAA provided somewhat similar results [FPS wise] to the normal raster mode in most cases but got significant performance boost with the help of frame generation", a feature not available when using native resolution.

 Rock Paper Shotgun noted that, while DLAA is "not a completely perfect form of anti-aliasing, as the occasional jaggies are present", it "looks a lot sharper overall [than TAA], and especially in motion."

+According to PC World, "DLAA offers very good anti-aliasing without losing visual information — alternatives like TAA tend to struggle during motion-filled scenes, where DLAA doesn’t.
+Furthermore, DLAA’s loss of performance is lower than with conventional anti-aliasing methods."